Rafael Clavero

-Rafael Clavero Prados (born 10 February 1977) is a Spanish retired professional footballer who played as a left-back.
+Rafael Clavero Prados (born 10 February 1977) is a Spanish former professional footballer who played as a left-back.

 Club career

 Born in Córdoba, Andalusia, Clavero spent the vast majority of his career in the Segunda División.
-His La Liga output consisted of one season with CD Numancia, one with Real Murcia and two with CA Osasuna, for a total of 62 games in the competition.
+His La Liga output consisted of one season with CD Numancia, one with Real Murcia CF and two with CA Osasuna, for a total of 62 games in the competition.

 In the 2005–06 campaign, Clavero started in 21 of his 22 league appearances for the latter club, who finished in a best-ever fourth position with the subsequent qualification for the UEFA Champions League.